 Engaging community members around project planning and implementation can be an exciting experience.
 Many city officials want to jump right in and start connecting with community members, especially when timelines are tight.
-While that enthusiasm is a must for effective community engagement, taking time to plan before engaging community members will produce better, longer-lasting results that allow you to truly collaborate with community partners rather than just inform them of the city's plans.
+While that enthusiasm is a must for effective community engagement, taking time to plan before engaging community members will produce long lasting results.